Saronic Gulf, Greece

 Aegina is the closest island to Athens, located 15 nautical miles from the port of Piraeus.

-The ferry route Piraeus - Aegina is operated throughout the year by ferry companies with both conventional and high-speed vessels.
+The ferry route Piraeus - Aegina is operated throughout the year by the ferry companies San Lorenzo Ferries, Saronic Ferries and Anes Ferries with conventional ferries and by the ferry companies Aegean Flying Dolphins and Blue Star Ferries with high-speed vessels.

 The duration of the trip varies from 40 minutes to 1.5 hours depending on the type of vessel that you travel with.